cppseminar/apc-lectures/public/lectures/threads.md

 public:
     // Constructor for a potentially bounded buffer Channel(size_t capacity = 0) : capacity_(capacity), closed_(false) {}

-    /**
-     * @brief Sends a value to the channel.
+    // Sends a value to the channel.
 Blocks if the buffer is full.
-     * @param value The string value to send.
+    // value The string value to send.
-     * @throws std::runtime_error if the channel is closed.
+    // throws std::runtime_error if the channel is closed. void send(std::string value);
-     */
-    void send(std::string value);

-    /**
-     * @brief Receives a value from the channel.
+    // Receives a value from the channel.
 Blocks if the buffer is empty.
-     * @return An optional string containing the received value,
+    // return An optional string containing the received value,
-     *         or std::nullopt if the channel is closed and empty.
+    //        or std::nullopt if the channel is closed and empty. std::optional<std::string> receive();
-     */
-    std::optional<std::string> receive();

-    /**
-     * @brief Closes the channel.
+    // Closes the channel.
-     */
     void close();

 private: